-Google Cloud Deploy, along with its dependent services, allows you to manage your own encryption keys for storage and transit of any user data.
+Google Cloud Deploy, along with its dependent services, lets you manage your own encryption keys for storage and transit of any user data.

 Google Cloud Deploy data

 Google Cloud Deploy stores resource data encrypted.
-This does not include any user data.
+This storage does not include any user data.

 Google Cloud Deploy dependent services can use customer-managed encryption keys.
 The sections that follow address the practices of each dependent service.

 Render and deploy operations are performed through Cloud Build, which is CMEK compliant.
 For more information on configuring Cloud Build to be CMEK compliant, see the Cloud Build documentation.